 The Startup Settings option will allow you to boot your Windows system in different modes.
 Just click on the “Restart” button to continue.

-As soon as you press the key, your system will boot into Windows.
-Now you can install any unsigned driver you wish.
+As soon as you select it, your system will boot into Windows.
+You can then install unsigned drivers in Windows without issues.
 After installing, restart your system, and the Driver Signature Enforcement will be automatically enabled from the next reboot.

 2. Install Unsigned Drivers by Enabling Test Mode

-The above action will open the Command Prompt with admin rights.
-Here, copy and execute the below command:
+The above action will open the Command Prompt with admin rights, which are required to enable Test Mode.
+At the prompt, copy and execute the below command:

-You will see that the command has been successfully executed.
-Just restart your system, and you will be booted into Test Mode.
+You’ll see that the command has been successfully executed.
+Just restart your system, and you’ll be booted into Test Mode.
 When you are in Test Mode, you can install the unsigned drivers.
 Moreover, you will also see a watermark, something like the one in the screenshot below, to let you know that your Windows system is in Test Mode.

 3. Install Unsigned Drivers by Disabling Integrity Checks

-You can also disable the integrity checks to install unsigned drivers.
-To disable integrity checks, open the Command Prompt as admin from the Power User menu and execute the below command:
+You can also disable the integrity checks to install unsigned drivers in Windows.
+Disable integrity checks by opening the Command Prompt as admin (Start, search for Command Prompt, select “Run as administrator”), and execute the below command:

 After executing the command, just restart your system, and you can install the unsigned driver on your Windows 10 machine.

-Just like with Testing Mode, it is important to enable the integrity checks.
+Just like with Test Mode, it is important to enable the integrity checks.
 To re-enable integrity check, execute the below command as an admin in the command prompt:

-Do comment below sharing your thoughts and experiences about using the above methods to install unsigned drivers in Windows 10
+Comment below to share your thoughts and experiences about using the above methods to install unsigned drivers in Windows 10.